-Children are significantly more likely to develop PTSD if the mother is already afflictedNovember 27th, 2013 in Psychology & Psychiatry /
+Children are significantly more likely to develop PTSD if the mother is already afflictedNovember 27, 2013 in Medicine & Health / Psychology & Psychiatry

 A Ben-Gurion University of the Negev (BGU) study indicates that children are more likely to develop Post Traumatic Stress Disorder (PTSD) if their mother is already afflicted.